george-hawkins/esp32-setup-material/README.md

 This will create a subdirectory called `node_modules` containing a really surprising number of direct and transient (indirect) dependencies.

+Now, we can check the `ng` version:

+    $ ng --version
+    ...
+    Angular CLI: 9.1.0
+    Node: 13.12.0

-Now you can run a development server that will serve the frontend (and automatically route through to the Python based test server for backend requests):
+Installation is complete and you can now run a development server that will serve the frontend (and automatically route through to the Python based test server for backend requests):

     $ ng serve --open